 Whether you want to cut your own tree, pick a live tree and have it cut for you, buy a tree already cut or buy a living tree you can plant, this page provides detailed listings of Western Nebraska's choose-and-cut Christmas tree farms, places to buy pre-cut (also called pre-harvested and fresh-cut) trees, stands, sleigh rides, hay rides and related winter events and fun.
 Some listings are for tree farms, others are tree lots, and some only offer hay rides, sleigh rides or other winter events.
 READ EACH LISTING to know what each facility offers.
 The farms are listed further down this page, so scroll down the page!
 Since this service is free and open to ALL Christmas tree farms, not just those who belong to an association or pay for an ad, like almost all other websites do, this is the most complete and current listing available!
-I'm always looking for more to add, and to correct any inaccuracies or errors, so if you encounter any, please email me !
-And beware the copycat websites - from Monny-bloggers to out-and-out plagiarists, they simply copy my work; they are just out to make a quick buck.
-Since 2004, I am make updates and corrections every day! (let me know if you see copycats!)
+Help me keep this page complete and up to date, by reporting any corrections needed or suggesting farms to add!

 If it has just snowed; see this page about how to make snocones from real snow!
-Your kids will love it!
+It costs almost nothing and your kids will love it!

 And next Spring, you'll want to take your children to a free Easter egg hunt - see our companion website to find a local Easter Egg hunt - (www.EasterEggHuntsAndEasterEvents.org) .
 It's the ONLY website that is updated every Easter for all Easter Egg hunts in the U.S.